nikodunk/roomsolar/content/solar-kit/_index.md

 Our mission is to make purchasing solar/storage as easy as purchasing any other consumer electronic, as we believe in a bottom-up theory: once renewable energy does not require a professional it will spread as rapidly as other consumer electronics like window A/C units and satellite dishes, etc.

 <img src="img/Vision.png" alt="Satellite Photo by Paweł Czerwiński | Air Conditioner Photo by Chromatograph" />
-<p style="margin-left: 10px; text-align: center"><small>Solar as a modular consumer electronic - like air conditioning and satellite dishes?
+<p style="margin-left: 10px; text-align: center"><small>Solar as a modular consumer electronic - like satellite dishes and air conditioning?
 (Satellite Photo by Paweł Czerwiński | Air Conditioner Photo by Chromatograph)</small></p>

 What if autonomous electric generation could be added room by room to a household (like window A/C units)?